jamestmartin/walk-through-plt/src/WalkThroughPLT/Calculator.lagda.md

    * this isn't actually strictly necessary for substitution as a whole; it's just why we want to do it in this *particular way*
       * by introducing this now, we're introducing reduction strategies a lot earlier than we'd want to

-When two expressions are joinable, you can replace one with the other as a subexpression and get exactly the same result.
-(TODO: referential transparency, again)
+When two expressions are equal, you can replace one with the other as a subexpression and get exactly the same result.
+(TODO: the substitution property, referential transparency, again)
 The act of replacing a subexpression with an equivalent expression is called **substitution** (TODO: IPA).

 Because 48 is a lot easier to type than `40 + (2 * 4)`, you're probably going to want to do that.